Women who have had previous caesarean sections are being offered support from a new midwifery-led service to prepare for their next babies.

 Women will be seen by midwives at 24 weeks, 32 weeks and full term to be supported in their choices, with those mothers-to-be in need of clinical support to be referred to their named consultant obstetrician.

-Janet Cairns, head of midwifery at Hull and East Yorkshire Hospitals NHS Trust, said the new clinics would give information to women to increase their knowledge about their choices and improve their experience.
+Janet Cairns, head of midwifery at Hull University Teaching Hospitals NHS Trust, said the new clinics would give information to women to increase their knowledge about their choices and improve their experience.

 “We want to ensure women are given all of the options available to them to ensure they play an active role in deciding what is best for them and their baby,” she said.